eksctl-io/eksctl/site/content/gitops-quickstart/01-apply-gitops.md

 - `--name`: the name of the cluster - check `eksctl get cluster` to see what the name of yours is
-- `--git-url`: the Git URL of the Quick Start profile to apply to the cluster
+- `--git-url`: the Git URL of the Quick Start profile to deploy to the cluster
 - `--profile-path`: a local path: this is an empty new directory (here `cluster-config`) you create in your local checkout of the config repository, which we used in the previous command